Soka Gakkai International

 In many cases, the destruction of the environment is caused by humanity's greed, she realized, and indeed her first job supplied proof of this.
 She had taken a position with a natural resource development company as part of a topographical mapping team.
 But the company was ultimately oriented to profit-making and, to Viviane, didn't pay sufficient attention to environmental preservation.

 For example, on one project, the flow of a river was diverted arbitrarily, destroying the local ecology.
 Viviane found it unacceptable that such a large and prosperous company could tolerate such damage to the environment.
-She found herself constantly disagreeing with her employer's actions, but when she discussed this with her seniors and colleagues, they told her that with an attitude like hers, she would never be able to do her job.
+She found herself constantly disagreeing with her employer's actions, but when she discussed this with her seniors and colleagues, they told her that with an attitude like hers, she would never be able to do her job. related article Discovering Our Niche by Enid Trevett Enid Trevett, Scotland, was able to find her unique purpose in life, becoming an advocate for the Earth Charter and contributing to the development of her community

 "When you have a great determination," Viviane philosophizes, "you are certain to face adversity.
 Sometimes you will feel like giving up, but at times like that you can draw on the encouragement of others and of your faith, and find a way to rise above the problem."